ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.
+> Bad times have a scientific value.
+These are occasions a good learner would not miss.
 >
-> - John Steinbeck
+> - Ralph Emerson
 <!-- END_JOKE_SECTION -->